 Marble Runs – This one is a tad based on my personal childhood taste, but when I was a child, I was obsessed with marble runs, and even as an autistic adult find them fun to watch, as does my brother who is also autistic.

 Lava Lamps – Lava Lamps are an aesthetically pleasing and calming presence in any room.
 They can add warmth and color to an environment with a brightness that isn’t too intense or overwhelming visually.
 A bubble lamp or any of that fun sensory stuff would be a great addition to any autistic person’s stocking.

 Noise Cancelling Headphones – Another based on my personal experience, I was overjoyed to receive a pair of these for Christmas next year as I am a huge music buff and find listening to music in public environments with chaotic and contradicting noises extremely distracting.
 These would be a great gift for an autistic person of any age, especially if they are particularly into gaming or tech in general.

 Anything Pokémon-related – Another one from my childhood, I sincerely believe there’s a reason that Pokémon has endured nearly three generations and remains the most successful media franchise of all time; the possibilities and the sheer number of creatures in the world of the show, cards, and video games are enormous, endless, and utterly enveloping.
 The creator of the franchise, Satoshi Tajiri, is autistic himself, which I firmly believe has something to do with its success and popularity with autistic children.
 A fascinating article about this can be found here.

-Written by Michael Miller (Direct Access Marketing Executive)
+Written by Michael Miller (Autistic Consultant and Marketing Executive)